A hybrid model for the population dynamics of periodical cicadas: General properties of steady states

-Obtaining analytic results for this model is difficult because of its high dimensionality-- $q=17$ or 13 for periodical cicadas.
-On the other hand, the large value of $q$ suggests that accurate results may be obtained in a continuum, $q \rightarrow \infty$ limit where the difference equations (\ref{eq:junior}) are replaced by a differential equation.
-Adult reproduction is treated as a discrete event.
-In the sections that follow we develop this hybrid description.
-We explicitly solve the model for several types of equilibria, and determine their stability.
+From positive density dependence $\Lam >1$ so that $\epsilon(j,\tau_j^+)/\epsilon(j,\tau_j^-) > 1$.
+Since $\emax(\tau)$ and $\emin(\tau)$ are, respectively, the maximum and minimum values of $\epsilon(j,\tau)$, it is also the case that $\emax$ and $\emin$ do not change sign at the reproduction times of any broods.
+Thus $\emax$ and $\emin$ retain their original signs for all times.
+Furthermore, in the generation from $\tau$ to $\tau+ 1$ both $\emax$ and $|\emin|$ must increase.
+If the brood associated with $\emax$ does not change during the generation then its reproduction event causes an increase in $\emax$.
+If a new brood takes over the lead during the generation, it occurs at its time of reproduction and $\emax$ increases at that time.
+A similar argument holds for $|\emin|$.
+Thus $\lam$ is stepwise increasing and must increase during a generation (one unit of scaled time).
+The conclusion is that all multi-brood steady states are linearly unstable.

+It is noteworthy that the results in this section depend only on positive density dependence and on competition and juvenile mortality that are the same for all age classes.
+Thus Theorems 1 and 2 apply to a broad range of competition and reproduction laws.
+The linear instability of multi-brood states has been recently proved under certain conditions for the original Leslie matrix model (\cite{Diekmann2018}).

+In the sections that follow we develop this hybrid description and explicitly solve the model for several steady states.
 Based on these findings, we perform numerical tests to determine how well the hybrid model approximates Leslie matrix model for the realistic case, $q=17$.